cjddmut/Unity-2D-Platformer-Controller/README.md

 ### General ###

 **Moving Platform Layer Mask** - What layer contains moving platforms.
-The motor uses this knowledge to grab a rigidbody2D from the platforms.
+The motor uses this knowledge to grab a MovingPlatformMotor2D component from the platforms.
+This requires that 'Raycasts Start in Colliders' is true in the Physics 2D settings.
+If there aren't any moving platforms then make sure this value is 'Nothing' (or 0).
+The motor will be more efficient.

 **Environment Check Distance** - This is how far out the motor will check for the environment.

 **Minimum Distance From Env** - This is the minimum separation between the motor and surrounding environnment.
 This is used to prevent catching matching edges of box colliders (or tiles).
 Half distance of the Environment Check Distance is probably pretty good.

+**Check for One Way Platforms** - Should the motor check for one way platforms?
+Uncheck this if there aren't any, the motor will be more efficient.
+This will only have an effect if the motor's collider can't collide with its own layer.
+If it can then setting this to false won't help, one way platforms or not.

 ### Movement ###